I updated my data based on a review of over 400 media stories on the topic of “I moved abroad”.

 To Move Abroad

-- Earn a degree in English literature, creative writing, or journalism at an elite university
+- Earn a degree in the humanities (English literature, creative writing, or journalism)

 - Become a freelance travel writer

-- Already have dual citizenship or a right of descent ancestry.
-This requires being born into the right family.
+- Be born into the right family so you have prior dual citizenship or a right of descent ancestry.

 - Beyond that is the work option – typically have a degree in an “in demand” field, which is typically health care or engineering – and obtain a sponsored employment visa